 - SQL Injections may let the attacker access your databases or even the operating systems of your web servers.
 From there, they may even gain complete control over other computers used by your business.
 This can happen even if you host your web assets on renowned platforms.
 Vulnerabilities such as

 - Cross-site Scripting (XSS) or Cross-site Request Forgery (CSRF) may endanger your customers.
 If your web application has an XSS vulnerability, attackers may use it, for example, to trick your clients into downloading malware or steal data from their machines.
 With CSRF, an attacker may cause your client to perform unsolicited actions on your website.
 Other types of vulnerabilities such as

 - WordPress engine and plugins have been the cause of many security breaches and security researchers keep finding new vulnerabilities related to WordPress all the time.
 Using popular web software exposes you even more.
 For example, both the

 The Value of an Online ScannerTo save internal resources, many businesses select cloud solutions.
-The cloud-based version of Acunetix is able to detect exactly the same external vulnerabilities as an on-premise solution (available for Microsoft Windows and Linux).
+The cloud-based version of Acunetix is able to detect exactly the same external vulnerabilities as an on-premises solution (available for Microsoft Windows, Linux, and macOS).

 - Acunetix Online crawls and analyzes your website or web application to discover its structure, even if it’s very complex.
 It does not matter whether your web assets are based on an open-source solution such as WordPress, a commercial product, developed by a third party, or developed in-house.
 It does not matter, which technologies are used to build your website or web application.
 If a user can view a website using their Chrome, Firefox, or Internet Explorer, Acunetix can scan it.